Klopfer v. North Carolina: Prior history

-On January 3, 1964, Peter Klopfer, a civil rights activist and Duke University biology professor protesting segregation in a restaurant, supposedly entered the property of Austin Watts in Chapel Hill, North Carolina and refused to leave when directed.
+On January 3, 1964, Peter Klopfer, a civil rights activist and Duke University biology professor protesting segregation at Watts Restaurant and Grill, supposedly entered the property of Austin Watts in Chapel Hill, North Carolina and refused to leave when directed.
 In February of that year, the grand jury for Orange County indicted him for criminal trespass.
 He pleaded not guilty and the jury was unable to reach a verdict in a short trial at the Orange Superior Court that March.
 The prosecutor moved for nolle prosequi with leave, a variation of nolle prosequi that was particular to North Carolina.
 The Superior Court granted the motion.

 The effect of granting this motion meant that Klopfer was not completely free of charges.
 When a case is normally halted on a prosecutor's motion for nolle prosequi, a judge's approval is required to restart proceedings.
 In North Carolina at the time, a court granting a nolle prosequi with leave motion implicitly granted this permission ahead of time.
 This allowed the prosecutor to restore the case for trial without seeking further permission and the statute of limitations would not be a barrier to re-instating the prosecution at any time.
 Klopfer's attorney argued that this was a violation of the right to a speedy trial since it left the charges hanging over Klopfer's head indefinitely, interfering with his right to travel and his professional activity.

 Klopfer made this speedy trial argument in appealing to the North Carolina Supreme Court.
 That Court considered the right to a speedy trial to only apply if there was a trial.
 In attempting to force the prosecutor to dispose of the case definitively, the Court held the defendant was attempting to compel prosecution by the State and interfering with the prosecutor's discretion.
 It held that this discretion was within "customary procedure" and not reviewable.
 It therefore affirmed the lower court's granting of the motion.